Lihi-Gur-Arie/Prediction_of_molecular_affinity/ReadMe.md

   <img width="1000" height="450" src="mol_background.jpg">
 </p>

-# Prediction of a novel Drug
+# Antibiotic drug discovary using Machine Learning
 ## By Lihi Gur-Arie

 This repository contains code portions that were used to predict molecular affinity between small molecules